-ACI is a global leader in mission-critical, real-time payments software.
-Our proven, secure, and scalable software solutions enable corporations, fintechs, and financial disruptors to process and manage digital payments, power omni-commerce payments, present and process bill payments, and manage fraud and risk.
-We combine our global footprint with a local presence to drive the real-time digital transformation of payments and commerce.
+ACI is a global software company that provides mission-critical, real-time payment solutions to corporations.
+Customers use our proven, scalable, and secure solutions to process and manage digital payments, enable omni-commerce payments, present and process bill payments, and manage fraud and risk.
+We combine our global footprint with local presence to drive the real-time digital transformation of payments and commerce.
 Our strategic solution areas include the following: